SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/File_transfer.md

+# Problem Analysis
-# Problem Statement
+## Problem Statement
-A serial transmission line can transmit 960 characters per second.
+* A serial transmission line can transmit 96 of  characters per second.
 The program calculates the time required to send a file of a given size.

-## Problem analysis
- The user enters the file size.
+   * The user enters the file size.

- The output will be the time it takes to send the file
+   * The output will be the time takes to send the file

+   * The time required to send a file is calculated by dividing the file size to 960(character per second)

-## Steps
+## Algorithm

 1. **Start**

 2. **Accept the file size** in MB (Megabytes).

-3. **Check the file size**:
+3. **Check the validity the file size**:

    3.1.
 If the file size is valid (greater than zero and numeric), proceed to step 4.